Starrcade (1997): Aftermath

 The feud between Hollywood Hogan and Sting continued after Starrcade.
 The outcome of the main event at Starrcade did not occur as planned, with the referee not making the pinfall count fast enough as scripted.
 Many former WCW wrestlers who were at Starrcade believe that Hogan through Eric Bischoff instructed the referee Nick Patrick to make a regular three count to protect himself and to make Sting and the debuting Bret Hart look weak.
 The following night, a controversial rematch took place in which Patrick again counted a 1-2-3 pinfall in Hogan's favor, but saw Sting again defeat Hogan and maintain the championship after referee Randy Anderson restarted the match.
 To address this, the following WCW programming surrounded the controversy.
 Replays of the count were shown, and the WCW World Heavyweight Championship was vacated.
 A rematch was made, and Sting regained the title in a match at SuperBrawl VIII.
 In 1998, Bill Goldberg was given a push to main event status.
 Goldberg debuted in 1997, and started an undefeated streak.
 WCW continued to build the character of Goldberg with the continuation of his undefeated streak since his debut in 1997.
 On July 6, the undefeated Goldberg defeated Hollywood Hogan to win the WCW World Heavyweight Championship, and remained the champion until the next Starrcade.

 Starrcade drew a buy rate of 1.9, the best WCW ever achieved.
 In 1998, WCW expanded with the creation of another television show, WCW Thunder.
 However, Thunder could not gain the success of WCW Monday Nitro, WCW's main weekly program.
 Nitro was also extended from two to three hours, and more house shows were run.
 In March, the World Wrestling Federation (WWF) began to fight back in its competition with WCW.
 Stone Cold Steve Austin became the top star in the WWF, and eventually helped the WWF outperform WCW in the following years.

 Reception

 In 2017, Kevin Pantoja of 411Mania gave the event a rating of 2.0 [Very Bad], stating, "It was WCW's biggest show ever and they bombed.
 Hard.
 The only match worth seeing is Malenko/Guerrero and you can see better versions of it elsewhere.
 There are a whopping THREE matches [that] get negative stars, including the main event being an all-time screw up.
 They gave Luger/Bagwell the most time of any match, which is a travesty.
 Savage was a last minute replacement.
 Hall had no match.
 Vincent, Traylor, Zbyszko, Bischoff and Mongo were booked, while Rey Mysterio, Harlem Heat and several others sat in the crowd."

-The event had a buyrate of 1.90 and 700,000 total buys, it was the most bought PPV in WCW's history.
+The event had a buyrate of 1.90 and 700,000 total buys, which made it the most bought PPV in WCW's history.